Types of GST in India- CGST, SGST, IGST and UTGST Explained

 What is Central Goods and Services Tax (CGST)

 Central Goods and Services Tax or CGST is the indirect tax levied by the Central Government.
-It is levied on the transaction of goods and services which are undertaken within the state i.e. intrastate.
+It is levied on the transaction of goods and services that are undertaken within the state, i.e., intrastate.
 The tax collected under the head “CGST” is payable to the central government treasury.

-The CGST is charged to compensate the central government for previously existed indirect taxes such as
+The CGST is charged to compensate the central government for previously existing indirect taxes, such as

 - Central Excise Duty,